vanthaiunghoa/rx-player/README.md

 You can also perform your own [custom build](./doc/api/custom_builds.md) with only the features you need to reduce the file size.

+## Tutorials

+Learn how to use Rx-player for different use cases with the [tutorials](./doc/api/tutorials.md).

 ## Your questions

 You can ask directly your questions about the project on [our gitter](https://gitter.im/canalplus/rx-player).
 We will try our best to answer them as quickly as possible.